Reasno/blog/content/posts/ad-server-rewrite-goals-and-non-goals.md

 - Coding Suggestion
 ---

-We have carried out the first or maybe last round of rewrite of [Juhui](http://www.adjuhui.cn/) ad platform.
+We have carried out the first or maybe last round of rewrite of the [Juhui](http://www.adjuhui.cn/) DSP/SSP/ADX with Typescript.
 A few goals and non-goals have been set for this labor-intensive process.

 ## Goals